Last Updated January 24, 2024

 Here you can find our disclaimers and disclosures.
 Please make sure you read and understand them.

-Disclaimer & Purpose of Waterlily's Projections for Financial and Insurance Professionals:
+Disclaimer & Purpose of Waterlily's Projections:

 For Long-Term Care Financial Planning Engagements: